PowerReviews

-PowerReviews is a technology company that provides software to brands and retailers that allow them to collect, display and analyse different forms of user-generated content (UGC) on their e-commerce websites.
+PowerReviews is a business software development company based in Chicago, Illinois.
+It provides software to brands and retailers that allow them to collect, display and analyze different forms of user-generated content (UGC) on their e-commerce websites.

-The company's capabilities include product ratings and reviews, questions and answers (Q&A), product sampling, images, videos, and social content, and different analytics tools to examine the impact of user-generated content and benchmark product performance.
+The company's software allows product ratings and reviews, answering customer questions, product sampling, images, videos, and social content, and analytics tools to examine the impact of user-generated content and to benchmark product performance.

-The company is headquartered in Chicago with an office in London servicing the EMEA market.
+PowerReviews is headquartered in Chicago with an office in London.
+The London office services Europe, the Middle East and Africa.

 History

-PowerReviews was founded in 2005.
+PowerReviews was founded in Chicago in 2005.
+By 2012 it had acquired $37 million in funding from among others from Menlo Ventures, Draper Richards, Lehman Brothers, Tenaya Capital, and Four Rivers Group.

 Bazaarvoice, a competitor, bought PowerReviews in 2012.
 The acquisition was opposed by the United States Department of Justice for antitrust concerns, focused on the ratings and review industry's relatively small marketplace and the potential importance to adjacent industries.

 In 2014, consumer reviews company Viewpoints purchased PowerReviews from Bazaarvoice.
 The two companies combined under the PowerReviews name.

-PowerReviews subsequently acquired BzzAgent from dunnhumby in July 2018 and Stella Pulse from StellaService in July 2019.
+PowerReviews subsequently acquired BzzAgent from Dunnhumby in July 2018 and Stella Pulse from StellaService in July 2019.

+In August 2023, PowerReviews was purchased again, this time by 1WorldSync, a product content management technology company.